gcallah/hambone/chaps/chap1.md

 Hiram shouted down, "Hey old man, where you comin' from?
 You from around here?"

-The man looked up at the four occupants of the roof, but said nothing, then turned away and continued slowly north on the street.
+The man looked up at the four occupants of the roof, but said nothing, then turned away and continued slowly north on the street, towards the Amtrak station at the end of the road.

+(The station hosts one train per day, at 2:57 AM, and, per Amtrak, features the following inconveniences:

+- Unstaffed station
+- ATM not available
+- No elevator
+- Payphones
+- No Amtrak ticketing kiosks
+- No restrooms
+- Unaccompanied child travel not allowed
+- No vending machines
+- No WiFi

+)

 Hiram made a puzzled face, and told the others, "Yo, imma go get Hampton.
-He gotta check this guy: maybe he a long lost relative or something."
+He gotta check this guy out: maybe he a long lost relative or something."